SugarF0x/SugarF0x/README.md

 ## My Stack

-My main stack sually consists of Vue with Nuxt & Composition API module (excited for Nuxt 3), though I do have a year of commertial React experience.
-Can't say that I really like one more than the other - both React and Vue have their own cases where they shine brightest.
+My main stack usually consists of TypeScript Vue with Nuxt & Composition API module (Nuxt 3 still needs more time IMHO), when I need something relatively simple setup fast.
+For larger projects I would rather opt for React with Next.

-Apart from frontend I can also do backend with Node, Express and MongoDB.
-However, I do usually opt for Strapi as my backend solution.
+In regards of native mobile development, I cant yet say I'm confident enough in my React Native skills to have any reasonable pooinion, but I'm well on my way.